msqiu/msqiu/README.md

 📅 Sep.
 2020 -
 Early Stage Researcher, Ingenieria Insitu
+PhD Student, School of Mines, Univerisity of Vigo

 📅 Oct.
 2017 – Feb.
 2020
 M.Sc. in Geomatics Engineering at University of Stuttgart